bio-tools/biotoolsDocs/community_specific_guidelines.rst

 .. image:: _static/find_tool.png

-Once you find your entry you can go ahead and `update <#updating-entries>`_ it.
-If you can't find the entry, you'll need to `create <#creating-entries>`_ it.
+Once you find your entry you can go ahead and `update <#id66>`_ it.
+If you can't find the entry, you'll need to `create <#id68>`_ it.

 .. important::
    Many of the tools you need already have been registered, but possibly with only very basic details.
 You will need to take ownerhsip or request edit rights on these entries to improve them.
-Before starting work, please ensure you understand the `information requirement <#understand-the-information-requirement>`_ and follow the `guidelines <#describe-your-tools>`_  below.
+Before starting work, please ensure you understand the `information requirement <#id75>`_ and follow the `guidelines <#id92>`_  below.